 If you are uncertain or cannot determine which scheme is the most beneficial to you, fill in the contact form below, and we will contact you shortly.

 PR application status information can be accessed via the ICA website.

 If you have engaged Paul Immigrations, you may reach out to your dedicated specialist to check up on the status.
 Aside from preparing for the application itself, our specialists are also at the ready to assist you with your queries.

-The same criteria (as stated above) is required for your child if you are applying as a family, the only difference being that you will have to include your child in your application be it via the PTS scheme or GIP.
+The same criteria is applicable if you are applying as a family via the PTS scheme or GIP.

-Male children who meet all the above prerequisites and are granted permanent residency are required to serve National Service (NS) upon turning 18.
+All male children who are granted permanent residency are required to serve National Service (NS) upon turning 18.

 There are three other times a child can submit a PR application on their own: